Morvan Marchal: Biography

 Marchal's design for the flag of Brittany.

 A former pupil of the Saint Martin's day college of Rennes, Marchal went on to study architecture at the Rennes School of Art.
 In 1918 he joined the Breton Regionalist Union and became involved with its journal Breiz Atao ("Brittany Always!") and the nationalist youth movement Breton Youth.

-In 1923 he designed the Breton national flag Gwenn ha du ("Black and White").
+In 1923 he designed the Breton national flag Gwenn ha Du ("Black and White").
 An artist, poet and illustrator, he participated in many Breton publications, political and intellectual.
-He also belonged to "Seiz Breur", a group of Breton artists.
+He also belonged to Seiz Breur, a group of Breton artists.

-He took part in the creation of the Breton Separatist Party (PAB) at the first congress of Breiz Atao, held in September 1927 at Rosporden.
+He took part in the creation of the Breton Autonomist Party (PAB) at the first congress of Breiz Atao, held in September 1927 at Rosporden.
 He was a member of the party's management committee.
-In constant conflict with the pro-Nazi nationalist Olier Mordrel, he finally broke with Breiz Atao.
+In constant conflict with the more radical faction led by Olier Mordrel, he finally broke with Breiz Atao.

 At the 11 April 1931 congress, the PAB split.
-Mordrel set up the fascist Breton National Party, and Marchal joined the moderate Breton Federalist League, from which in 1932 he founded the journal Federal Brittany.
-In 1934, he joined the Breton Federalist Movement, with Y. Gestalen, Francis Bayer of Kern, Goulven Mazéas and Rafig Tullou.
-In 1938 he signed the manifesto of the Breton federalists, which affirmed:
+Mordrel set up the Breton National Party, and Marchal joined the moderate Breton Federalist League, from which in 1932 he founded the journal Federal Brittany.
+In 1934, he joined the Breton Federalist Movement.
+In 1938 he signed the manifesto of the Breton federalists, which affirmed opposition to any association of Brittany with reaction, capitalism or racism.